 The Middle East and North Africa region’s cultural heritage wealth, in terms of both physical structures or objects and human customs and traditions, is immense.
-But ongoing geopolitical tensions across the region make the preservation and safeguarding of this heritage delicate at best.
+However, ongoing geopolitical tensions across the region make the preservation and safeguarding of this heritage delicate at best.

+In order to discuss the ever-shifting definition of what cultural heritage means for and in the Middle East, the DAAD brought together dozens of leading experts in archaeology, history and museology as well as researchers from universities in Germany, Sudan, Egypt, Morocco, Lebanon and Jordan.
 The three-day conference sought to answer a number of key questions: What is cultural heritage?
 How can we protect it in times of armed conflict?
-How can technology help identify, analyse, document and safe keep elements of cultural heritage for the future generations?
-How can museology adapt to changing viewers’ expectations and demands?
-What can States do to ensure the conservation of their heritage?
+How can technology help to identify, analyse, document and keep elements of cultural heritage safe for future generations?
+How can museology adapt to changing viewer expectations and demands?
+What can states do to ensure the conservation of their heritage?
 Why is collaboration a key plank to reviving cultural heritage?

-During the last day of the conference, which took place at the DAAD premises in Zamalek, regional experts from various fields delved into tangible and intangible heritage by exposing their research work and calling for collaboration.
-The expert’s fields of study varied considerably, in terms of locations and historical periods, which made that day particularly compelling.
-Dr. Gafar A. F. Ibrahim from Nyala University in Darfur spoke about the survival of Pharaonic cultural heritage in Western Sudan, a young Egyptian architect presented his ongoing research on mass-housing settlements in post-war Germany and a Lebanese professor from Université St. Joseph in Beirut gave more details on the UNESCO’s Convention dedicated to preserving intangible cultural heritage.
-She explained that intangible heritage faces multiple threats, including forced migration of communities fleeing wars, or when an element from a community is taken out of its context and becomes an object of folklore.
+During the last day of the conference, which took place on the DAAD premises in Zamalek, regional experts from various fields delved into tangible and intangible heritage by showing their research and calling for collaboration.
+The experts’ fields of study varied considerably in terms of locations and historical periods, which made that day particularly compelling: Dr. Gafar A. F. Ibrahim from Nyala University in Darfur spoke about the survival of Pharaonic cultural heritage in Western Sudan, a young Egyptian architect presented his ongoing research on mass-housing settlements in post-war Germany and a Lebanese professor from the Université St. Joseph in Beirut gave more details on the UNESCO’s Convention dedicated to the preservation of intangible cultural heritage.
+She explained that intangible heritage faces multiple threats, including forced migration of communities fleeing wars or when an element from a community is taken out of its context and becomes an object of folklore.

 (Report by Ms. Louise Sarant)